gmonnerat/gmnt.net/content/post/go-web-application-skeleton.md

 [goat](https://github.com/yosssi/goat) and to restart the server when there are changes, I use [fresh](https://github.com/pilu/fresh).

-OBS: This skeleton is not used production yet and there is no tests for it.
-So, please only use it to prototype new applications.
+OBS: It is still work-in-progress and not tested.
+So, please use it to prototype new applications only.

 Enjoy!
 Feel free to report issues.